-From shoulder bursitis to tennis elbow, we are experts at treating a variety of shoulder and elbow orthopedic needs.
+From shoulder bursitis to total shoulder replacement, we are experts at treating a variety of shoulder orthopedic needs.

-If you’re experiencing shoulder and elbow pain, there are several different treatment options.
+If you’re experiencing shoulder pain, there are several different treatment options.
 In fact, our Raleigh shoulder specialists at Wake Orthopaedics say that most shoulder and elbow pain can be treated without surgery.
 But, when advanced surgical techniques are needed, our experienced team of surgeons offers the latest procedures to improve strength and decrease pain.
 We pride ourselves on using minimally invasive techniques, such as arthroscopic surgery, that offer a variety of patient benefits like less blood loss and pain, and a shorter recovery.

 Our shoulder and elbow surgeons are highly skilled in the use of these new surgery techniques to ensure patients have the best possible experience.
 Some of the specific techniques that we offer at Wake Orthopaedics include:

 Allowing for the best patient outcome is our goal at Wake Orthopaedics –– that’s why we’re dedicated to following and maintaining positive progress throughout your treatment and recovery.

 At Wake Orthopaedics, our orthopedic specialists are experts at finding ways to reduce pain and improve your quality of life.
 Whether you’re suffering from shoulder pain or looking for tennis elbow treatment in Apex, Brier Creek, Cary, Garner, North Raleigh or Raleigh, we can offer you the best orthopedic care in the area.
 From common to complex disorders and injuries, we have the skills and years of experience to improve your mobility.

 Some of the shoulder and elbow ailments that we can treat include:

 If shoulder replacement surgery is advised, patients can expect quality treatment and care from start to finish from our shoulder replacement specialist, Dr. Chappell.

 Shoulder arthroplasty relieves pain and improves motion by removing the arthritis from the shoulder.
 The surfaces of the ball and socket are covered with metal and plastic to provide new smooth surfaces which alleviate the pain and restore function to near-normal levels.